JeffKnowlesJr/obsidian-chain-plugin/README.md

 ## Project Overview

-The Obsidian Chain Plugin is a comprehensive journaling system for Obsidian, enhancing its markdown-based structure with advanced features for a robust and flexible journaling experience.
+The Obsidian Chain Plugin is a simple journaling system for Obsidian, enhancing its markdown-based structure with basic features for a streamlined journaling experience.

-## Key Features
+## Key Features (MVP)

-1. Enhanced Markdown Editor
-2. Hierarchical Tag System
-3. Advanced Search Functionality
-4. Calendar View
-5. Collaborative Features
-6. Data Analysis and Insights
-7. Export and Backup Options
-8. Custom Metadata Fields
-9. Media Attachments Support
-10. Customizable Templates
+1. Create and open dated journal entries
+2. Basic customizable entry template
+3. Quick access via ribbon icon and command palette
+4. Simple settings for journal folder location

 ## Current Implementation